 Enterprise Reconstruction for M&A

 Every acquisition contains costs, risks, and value that do not appear on any balance sheet.
-Four tools.
-Four numbers.
+Nine tools.
+Nine numbers.
 One decision.

 01Reconstruction Cost